Creative Commons License 2023 Volume 10 Issue 1

 MATERIALS AND METHODS

-Having been engaged in the monitoring of ixodid ticks on the territory of the Stavropol Region since 1999, we found a tendency to increase the species composition of ixodids and unfavorable points for the spread of blood parasitic diseases [15, 16].
+Having been engaged in the monitoring of ixodid ticks on the territory of the Stavropol region since 1999, we found a tendency to increase the species composition of ixodids and unfavorable points for the spread of blood parasitic diseases [15, 16].

 The information base for the research work was the materials of meteorological observations of the ground network of the Stavropol Center for Hydrometeorology and Environmental Monitoring over the past 20 years, as well as reference data on the temperature regime and wind speed in the area of the station location for two long-term periods of the year of the twentieth century.